 If you are using multiple motion systems then you must explicitly set daemon.g to the motion system it applies to (and the same for all other single stream inputs, e.g. DWC).

-When a job file completes or executes M0/1/2, RRF waits for both motion system to stop, not when a macro finishes.
+When a job file completes or executes M0/1/2, RRF waits for both motion system to stop.

 Each input channel (SD card, USB, http, telnet etc) has its own set of flags.
 For all of the Gcode commands below, the following is true: